falco81/NSX-DFW/README.md

 - Python 3.8+
 - `requests` for fetch mode (`pip install requests`)
+- `openpyxl` for Excel export in HTML reports (`pip install openpyxl`) — optional, HTML generation works without it
-- No dependencies for offline JSON-to-HTML generation
+- No other dependencies for offline JSON-to-HTML generation

 ---